 What to look for: Stress

-Learn about the thoughts, feelings, behaviours and physical symptoms associated with stress.
+Learn about the thoughts, feelings, behaviours and physical symptoms connected to stress.

 - Find it hard to concentrate on what you’re doing